svandragt/wpdock/readme.md

 Setup:

-- Copy wp-config.sample.php to wp-config.php and make changes to the salts and database info.
+- Copy `wp-config-sample.php` to `wp-config.php` and make changes to the salts and database info.
 As far as I can tell, any database credentials will work fine / be ignored.
+- Copy `composer-sample.json` to `composer.json` and add your required plugins/themes.
 - run `docker-compose up --build` to create the containers
 - open https://localhost and accept the security warning, follow the installation to get a working WP install.